-- Ensure clients are aware of avian influenza and the biosecurity measures that are in place. - Ensure your local operators are following biosecurity procedures. - Ensure your local operators have equipment as required to carry out biosecurity measures. - Ensure your operators are disinfecting between sites if multiple places are being visited in a day. - Ensure your local operators are fully aware of the symptoms and risks of avian influenza.
+- Ensure clients are aware of avian influenza and the biosecurity measures that are in place. - Ensure your local operators are following biosecurity procedures. - Ensure your local operators have equipment as required to carry out biosecurity measures. - Ensure your operators are disinfecting between sites if multiple places are being visited in a day. - Ensure your local operators are fully aware of the symptoms and risks of avian influenza in birds, animals and humans.